isaaclyman/hackyhack/README.md

 }
 ```

 Lets you set a condition for a set of commands.
-Each operator needs a quoted value before it, and the first four also need a quoted value afterward:
+Each operator needs a quoted value before it, and the first four also need an equals sign and quoted value afterward:

 - `EQUALS=`
 - `NOT-EQUALS=`